Head-and-taillight tetra: Description

 The head-and-taillight tetra has a maximum total length of 4.9 cm.
-The overall colour of this species is a transluscent silver.
+The overall colour of this species is a translucent silver.
 There is a dark line that extends over half the body.
 There are two iridescent copper coloured spots, one behind the eye and the other at the base of the caudal fin.

 Distribution and habitat

 The head-and-taillight tetra is found in South America, where it has a wide distribution across the Amazon basin in Brazil, Colombia, Ecuador and Peru, as well as in the river systems of French Guiana, Guyana and Suriname.
-This species is found in large clear water tributaries, occassionally in blackwater streams.
+This species is found in large clear water tributaries, occasionally in blackwater streams.

 Utilisation

 The head-and-taillight tetra is relatively easy to care for, peaceful, easy to breed and hardy, making it a popular species in the aquarium hobby.
 Most of the fish available in the aquarium trade in Europe are captive bred, typically in Eastern Europe.